- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 - Summary guides for installing, updating, and uninstalling Intune on Ubuntu and RHEL.

-A very representative case: teams that combine Intune and DattoRMM They value Intune's policies and Autopilot, while they highlight DattoRMM's real-time monitoring and near-instant check-in with devices from anywhere.
-However, Intune's delays in applying policies, software, and patches, along with DattoRMM's lack of policy management and some patching inconsistencies, invites you to explore a more centralized MDM alternative that seamlessly integrates Azure/Office 365, Defender, Conditional Access, and Entra ID.
+A prime example: teams using both Intune and DattoRMM value Intune's policies and Autopilot, while DattoRMM's real-time monitoring and near-instant check-in with devices from anywhere are particularly appealing.
+However, Intune's slowness in applying policies, software, and patches, coupled with DattoRMM's lack of policy management and inconsistent patching, suggests exploring a more centralized MDM alternative that seamlessly integrates Azure/Office 365, Defender, Conditional Access, and Entra ID.

 What does an MDM for Linux need when you already use Microsoft?

-Names like these often appear in that analysis ManageEngine UEM and co-administration with SCCM/Configuration Manager, in addition to cross-platform options.
-Ultimately, the goal is a solution that combines visibility and immediate implementation with robust policies and real compatibility beyond Windows.
+This analysis often includes names like ManageEngine UEM and co-administration with SCCM/Configuration Manager, as well as cross-platform options.
+Ultimately, the goal is a solution that combines visibility and immediate implementation with robust policies and true compatibility beyond Windows.

-To complete the picture, it's important to consider the total cost of ownership, the learning curve, and vendor dependence.
-In environments with many parts, harmonize licenses And application catalogs reduce friction and budget surprises, especially when Linux and macOS coexist alongside Windows.
+To complete the picture, it's important to consider the total cost of ownership, the learning curve, and vendor lock-in.
+In environments with many components, harmonizing licenses and application catalogs reduces friction and budget surprises, especially when Linux and macOS coexist alongside Windows.

 A final criterion is interoperability with third-party identities and applications.
-When the technology landscape is heterogeneous and multi-cloud, avoid silos And facilitating SSO, MFA, LDAP or RADIUS without additional servers can make a difference in security and operations.
+When the technology landscape is heterogeneous and multi-cloud, avoiding silos and facilitating SSO, MFA, LDAP, or RADIUS without additional servers can make a significant difference in security and operations.

 Intune today: strengths and limitations on Linux, Windows, and macOS

-Intune shines where the Microsoft ecosystem is dominant: native integration with Azure AD/Login ID and Microsoft 365, deployment of appssecurity and compliance policies, and a familiar way of operating for Windows administrators (for example, ADMX templates).
-When used in conjunction with hybrid AD and other Microsoft security layers, It raises the bar considerably in Windows..
+Intune shines where the Microsoft ecosystem is dominant: native integration with Azure AD/Entra ID and Microsoft 365 , app deployment , security and compliance policies, and a familiar way of operating for Windows administrators (e.g., ADMX templates).
+When used in conjunction with hybrid AD and other Microsoft security layers, it significantly raises the bar for Windows.

-A common complaint when comparing it to RMM tools is There propagation of changes: policies, software, and patches They are not always applied immediately. that require support teams or MSPs with demanding SLAs.
-This gap contrasts with platforms that prioritize telemetry and instant actions, such as DattoRMM.
+A common complaint when comparing it to RMM tools is the change propagation time : policies, software, and patches aren't always applied as quickly as support teams or MSPs with demanding SLAs require.
+This lag contrasts sharply with platforms that prioritize telemetry and instant actions, such as DattoRMM.

-In terms of features, the Intune/Configuration Manager family offers a wide range of benefits for businesses: Cloud MDM, corporate data isolation, administration center with alerts and status, connectors to Active Directory and certificate authentication, ADMX templates and Graph API for automation, integration with AAD and Win32 LoB apps, user-based deployment, granular Conditional Access compliance, application/device/security reporting, subscriptions for single-use devices (kiosks) and remote support as a premium add-on.
-The offer is complete., and its final scope depends on the licenses purchased within the Microsoft ecosystem.
+In terms of features, the Intune/Configuration Manager family offers a comprehensive suite for businesses: cloud-based MDM , corporate data isolation, an admin center with alerts and status updates, Active Directory connectors and certificate-based authentication, ADMX templates and Graph API for automation, integration with AAD and Win32 LoB apps, user-based deployment, granular Conditional Access compliance, application/device/security reporting, subscriptions for single-use devices (kiosks), and remote support as a premium add-on.
+The offering is complete , and its final scope depends on the licenses purchased within the Microsoft ecosystem.

 Cross-platform alternatives: Workspace ONE, Jamf, Google Endpoint Management, ManageEngine, and JumpCloud

-In market share and maturity, VMware Workspace ONE It is the most cross-platform competitor.
-It stands out for its third-party compatibility, multi-platform management, and included support for Chrome OSIt usually requires a steeper learning curve, but in return it offers great flexibility to integrate tools from outside the Microsoft ecosystem.
+In terms of market share and maturity, VMware Workspace ONE is the most cross-platform competitor.
+It stands out for its third-party compatibility, multi-platform management, and built-in support for Chrome OS .
+It typically requires a steeper learning curve, but in return offers great flexibility for integrating tools from outside the Microsoft ecosystem.

-JAMF It specializes in Apple and is the go-to solution when macOS and iOS/iPadOS are the dominant technologies.
-Its approach focuses on ease of use, deep support for the Apple ecosystem, and a superior user experience. highly aligned management with the expectations of creative and development teams on macOS.
+Jamf specializes in Apple and is the go-to solution when macOS and iOS/iPadOS are the dominant technologies.
+Its offering focuses on ease of use, deep support for the Apple ecosystem, and a management experience closely aligned with the expectations of creative and development teams working on macOS.

-For its part, JumpCloud It doesn't stop at MDM: it's an open directory platform designed for SMEs and MSPs that unifies identity (IAM Zero Trust), unlimited SSO (SAML, OIDC, and passwords), and MFA (Push/TOTP) even in RADIUS and LDAPIntegrated MDM, remote application installation/management, remote assistance, and synchronization with Microsoft 365 and Google Workspace.
-Its approach is to orchestrate access to resources from multiple providers without forcing a single-stack environment.
+JumpCloud, on the other hand, goes beyond MDM: it's an open directory platform designed for SMEs and MSPs that unifies identity (IAM Zero Trust), offers unlimited SSO (SAML, OIDC, and passwords), MFA (Push/TOTP) even on RADIUS and LDAP , integrated MDM, remote application installation/management, remote assistance, and synchronization with Microsoft 365 and Google Workspace.
+Its focus is on orchestrating access to resources from multiple providers without forcing a single stack.

 Ecosystem experiences: Microsoft vs. Google

-In 100% Microsoft environments, Intune offers a seamless integration With Entra ID and Microsoft 365, you can centralize policies, apps, and compliance in a unified console.
+In 100% Microsoft environments, Intune offers seamless integration with Entra ID and Microsoft 365, centralizing policies, apps, and compliance in a unified console.
 It's ideal when Windows sets the standard and continuity with Microsoft management tools and templates is valued.

-In the Google ecosystem, Endpoint Management shines because of simplified Android managementwith very direct orchestration from Google Workspace.
-The experience is designed for the cloud, and although it supports other systems, the main focus remains on Android and ChromeOS, with certain limitations on iOS that should be planned for before deployment.
+Within the Google ecosystem, Endpoint Management shines thanks to its simplified Android management , with very direct orchestration from Google Workspace.
+The experience is designed for the cloud, and while it supports other systems, its main strength remains Android and ChromeOS, with certain limitations on iOS that should be considered before deployment.

 Both options can coexist depending on the type of devices and the corporate identity.
-If your device fleet is Android-first and your office suite is Google, endpoint management It's usually the natural choice; if your core is on Windows and you live on Microsoft 365, Intune better covers day-to-day needs.
+If your fleet is Android-first and your office suite is Google, Endpoint Management is usually the natural choice; if your core is Windows and you use Microsoft 365, Intune is better suited for day-to-day use.

-However, when the actual endpoint catalog is heterogeneous (Linux/macOS/Windows + Android/iOS), many companies value hybrid strategies or platforms that prioritize the interoperability to avoid vendor lock-in and constant custom integrations.
+However, when the actual catalog of endpoints is heterogeneous (Linux/macOS/Windows + Android/iOS), many companies value hybrid strategies or platforms that prioritize interoperability to avoid vendor lock-in and constant custom integrations.

 Azure AD/Entra ID, Intune, and Configuration Manager vs. JumpCloud